A matrix product algorithm for stochastic dynamics on networks, applied to non-equilibrium Glauber dynamics

 This big success has motivated the generalization of the cavity method to dynamical problems \cite{Neri2009-08,Karrer2010-82}, which is known as the dynamic cavity method or dynamic belief propagation.
-As the number of possible trajectories and, hence, the computational complexity increase exponentially in time, applications have however been quite restricted to either very short times \cite{Neri2009-08,Kanoria2011-21}, oriented graphs \cite{Neri2009-08}, or unidirectional dynamics with local absorbing states \cite{Karrer2010-82,Lokhov2015-91,Altarelli2014-112,Shrestha2014-89}.
+Unfortunately, the number of possible trajectories and, hence, the computational complexity increase exponentially in time.
+Applications have hence been restricted to either very short times \cite{Neri2009-08,Kanoria2011-21}, oriented graphs \cite{Neri2009-08}, or unidirectional dynamics with local absorbing states \cite{Karrer2010-82,Lokhov2015-91,Altarelli2014-112,Shrestha2014-89}.
 In the latter case, one can exploit that vertex trajectories can be parametrized by a few switching times.
-Another idea has been to neglect temporal correlations completely as in the one-step method \cite{Neri2009-08,Aurell2011-04,Aurell2012-85,Zhang2012-148} or to retain only some $\Delta t=1$ correlations as in the 1-step Markov ansatz \cite{DelFerraro2014_09}.
-While this works well sometimes for stationary states at high temperatures, such approximations are usually quite severe for short to intermediate times or low temperatures.
+The problem is hence to find good approximations to the exact solution of the dynamic cavity equations with polynomial computations costs.
+Simple approaches are to neglect temporal correlations completely as in the one-step method \cite{Neri2009-08,Aurell2011-04,Aurell2012-85,Zhang2012-148} or to retain only some $\Delta t=1$ correlations as in the one-step Markov ansatz \cite{DelFerraro2015-92}.
+While this can be expected to work well for stationary states at high temperatures, such approximations are usually quite severe for short to intermediate times or low temperatures.
+Also, for dense networks, where the cavity method is not applicable, approximation schemes like the cluster variational method \cite{Pelizzola2013-86,Vazquez2017-3,Pelizzola2017-7} or perturbative schemes \cite{Roudi2011,Aurell2012-85,BachschmidRomano2016-49} have been developed.